Lansoweb/LosDomain/README.md

 With this configuration, when the project is access through 'www.test.local', the module will load the 'test.local' files.

-**Warning!** If you define anything alse, it could be overwritten by it's alias.
+**Warning!** If you define anything else, it could be overwritten by it's alias.